Home

 Just try telling Johnny Cash that it can't be that simple.

-Yea, I know he's dead but he is still around.
-Just look in any music store or online.
+Yea, I know he's dead, but he is still around.
+Just look at any music store or online.

 Just what is ole Johnny telling us?